shirley1104zf/9103_Design-Programming_Tut2_GroupB_Shirley-Zhang_fzha0992/README.md

 #### Audio: Use the level or frequency content of an audio track to animate your work.

-- There is text in the canvas that prompts the user to tap the screen to play audio.
-Subsequently, while the audio is playing, the screen will display circles with different radius that change with the length of the sound spectrum.
+- The canvas features a text prompt instructing the user to tap the screen to initiate audio playback.
+As the audio plays, dynamic circles of varying radii appear on the screen, synchronizing with the sound spectrum's duration.